BrendanSweeny/BrendanSweeny.github.io/_public/posts/watlow-md.md

 *Disclaimer: This post is for informational purposes only.
 If this post inspires you to create something similar please proceed at your own risk.*

+*If you want to skip straight to using the Python driver, it can be found here: [PyPI](https://pypi.org/project/pywatlow/)*

 Watlow EZ-Zone temperature controllers are staple in any laboratory application requiring a heating/cooling feedback loop.
 They are extremely flexible and reliable PID (proportional–integral–derivative) controllers.